 The European Mentoring Summit is a biannual event that aims to connect people and projects from Europe and abroad who work in the mentoring sector in order to establish connections and share research and practice experiences.
 The 2020 European Mentoring Summit is the third edition after the summits in Berlin (2018) and Leeuwarden (2016).
 The event brings together professionals, practitioners, researchers, mentors, government, corporate partners and civic leaders representing the mentoring movement.
 The summit is therefore a great opportunity to strengthen your network, get to know the diversity of the mentoring scene and to gain and pass on new insights from research and action.

-The Barcelona Summit is organised by the Spanish Mentoring Network Coordinadora de Mentoria Social in collaboration with the European Center for Evidence-Based Mentoring.
+The 2020 Summit is the first to be held online and it is organised by the Spanish Mentoring Network Coordinadora de Mentoria Social in collaboration with the European Center for Evidence-Based Mentoring.

 COORDINADORA MENTORIA SOCIAL

 Coordinadora Mentoria Socialis a platform of organizations that develop mentoring projects aimed at groups in situations of vulnerability.
 Our mission is to put mentoring at the service of inclusion, social cohesion and equal opportunities for the most vulnerable groups.
 To do so, we work as a network to influence the public sphere and generate rigorous pedagogical knowledge, to extend quality mentoring in the field of social action.
 The MC Quality Seal is proof of it.
 We want to be a broad, diverse and representative network of social mentoring projects in the country, guaranteeing their quality and generating knowledge and innovation.